Pritush09/Web-Elements-Detection/README.md

 ## Dockerization:
-I have also created a docker image so anyone with different Operating system than mine can easily download and run the image of this project in a container
+I have also created a docker image so anyone with different configuration of Operating system than mine can easily download and run the image of this project in a container
 #### Docker link : [Dockerhub](https://hub.docker.com/r/pritushdocker/web-ele-detect1)